Hoover free flights promotion: Free flights promotion

 Hoover's slogan for their new promotion was "Two free flights!
 Unbelievable!", which immediately caught the attention of the British public.
 As it became increasingly apparent that Hoover did not have the means necessary to fulfill the promotion, it began to receive negative attention from the British press.

 The initial approach was to offer two round-trip tickets to European destinations; this promotion proved extremely popular with customers.
-Few customers used the vouchers, so in November 1992 Hoover expanded the options to include destinations in the United States.
+Few customers used the vouchers, so, in November 1992, Hoover expanded the options to include destinations in the United States.
 The addition of American locations caused a surge in consumer response because the airline tickets held an approximate retail value of £600 and could apparently be obtained for an outlay of just £100.
-Consumers were increasingly purchasing the cheapest products available to satisfy the £100 requirement, sometimes not returning to pick up their order.
+Consumers were increasingly purchasing the cheapest products available to satisfy the £100 requirement, sometimes not even returning to pick up their order.
 Hoover had to increase their production and hire new employees to meet the increased demand.
 Hoover had estimated that it would receive 50,000 applications, but the final total was around 300,000.

 JSI Travel folded as Hoover decided to extend ticket offers to the United States.
 Hoover increased complexity of the process to redeem the vouchers.
 Public response was vocal and resulted in protests and an extended court case that continued until 1998.